ankrutik/notes/aws/solutions_arch_cert/notes.md

 - customer side: Elastic network interface (ENI)
 - Take static IP of network load balancer and open it up on the ENI.

-## AWS Transit Gateway - simplify complex n/w topologies
+## AWS Transit Gateway

-**Problem to solve**: Network topologies can get very complicated.
+**Simplifies complicated network topologies**

-Transit gateway is "**hub-spoke**" like topology to simplify.
+Transit gateway is "**hub-spoke**" like topology.
 All VPCs that need to connect to each other needs to connect to the Transit Gateway.

 Transitive peering between 1000s of VPC and on-prem DCs.